“I measure a culture according to its ability to create and sustain life.”

 The Bible has a very high and positive view of life, and ties it inextricably to God.
 God is the author of life, and in Genesis He creates both the environment that could sustain life (days 1-4), and He creates life itself (days 3, 5 and 6).
 Not only does He create life, but He creates life that creates more life.
 In a sense you could say that God’s intent with creation was a multiplication of life.

-Since we were created in God’s image, it makes sense that we should follow in His example.
+Since we were created in God’s image, we should likewise have a life-giving impact on the world around us.
 This is reflected in the original command given to Adam, in which he is told (1) to multiply and fill the earth and (2) to keep and guard the garden.
-If Adam succeeds as these commands, life will surely flourish.
+If Adam succeeds in these commands, life will flourish.

-If our Creator brings forth life, and our original command was to produce and guard life, it makes sense that wherever we see life flourish under the hands of people we see in some way God’s image being honored.
+Therefore, wherever we see life flourish under the hands of people, we see God’s character being honored to some extent.
 In a way you could say that more alignment to God’s character leads to more life.

-This principle of conformity to God bringing forth life is alluded to in Deuteronomy 30:
+This principle of conformity to God bringing forth life is expressed in Deuteronomy 30:

 “19 I call heaven and earth to witness against you today, that I have set before you life and death, blessing and curse.
 Therefore choose life, that you and your offspring may live, 20 loving the LORD your God, obeying his voice and holding fast to him, for he is your life and length of days, that you may dwell in the land that the LORD swore to your fathers, to Abraham, to Isaac, and to Jacob, to give them.”